jessetinell/x2.email/README.md

 Your email address serves as a universal key to numerous online services.
 Every new service you sign up for brings with it a deluge of promotional junk.
 Not to mention the lurking risk of data breaches, which may expose your email on the darknet.
 That's why, as a golden rule, you should never share your real email address.

 ## 🌟 Solution
-With the help of `x2.email` and Cloudflare®, create up to 200 free disposable emails that forward right to your primary inbox.
+With the help of `x2.email` and Cloudflare®, create free disposable emails that forward right to your primary inbox.
 Start receiving junk?
 Simply dispose of the email.

 ## 🚀 Features
 - **Sleek Interface:** A minimalistic UI built atop Cloudflare's Email Routing service.